Dungeon-CampusMinden/Dungeon/escape-room/doc/concept.md

 2. Übung / Anwendung von Wissen und Fähigkeiten
 3. Überprüfung von Wissen und Fähigkeiten

+# Aspekte von Workflows zur Erstellung eines Escape-Rooms

+Wir suchen Richtlinien dafür, was vom Dungeon und den Tools erwarten wird, um damit Escape-Rooms zu erstellen.

+## [Interview mit Scoll Nicholson](https://static1.squarespace.com/static/62bc928cda86cf2dcc7f378d/t/65a85086591a9e1f2a897b2b/1705529482357/CoolJobsEscapeRoom.pdf) am 20.
+November 2023 in ScienceWorld von Scholastic.

+> I start by deciding on the genre (type of game) and setting (where it takes place).
+I outline the players’ goals and the obstacles they’ll face.
+These decisions let me create “beats,” or major points in the game’s narrative.
+Next I start thinking of challenges—math and word puzzles, searching activities, or physical tasks—that could fit within the story.
+We want a variety of challenges.
+That way, every player gets a chance to solve something and feel like a hero.
+>
+> I work with a team.
+We sketch out ideas on paper or using digital drawing tools and 3-D design programs.
+Once we have our prototypes, or early versions, of the puzzles, we test and rework them.
+This process is known as iteration, and it’s the most important part of game development.
+The next step is to construct the actual room that will make players feel immersed in the game.

 # Erwartete Schwierigkeiten

 - viele Lernspiele (Gamification im Allgmeinen) kranken daran, dass das Ergebnis keinen Spaß mehr macht